h5py/h5py/docs/high/group.rst

             it grow as needed.
 If only a name is given instead of an iterable of tuples, it is equivalent to
             ``[(name, 0, h5py.h5f.UNLIMITED)]``.
+        :keyword allow_unknown_filter: Do not check that the requested filter is available for use (T/F) .
+This should only be used for ``write_direct_chunk``, and if incorrectly used, can render a dataset unreadable.

     .. method:: require_dataset(name, shape=None, dtype=None, exact=None, **kwds)